wardencam360/wardencam_manual/faq.rst

 * Enable low image quality
 * Enable save power

-What is the red exclamation mark?
+What is the red exclamation mark (!)?
 +++++++++++++++++++++
-| Red exclamation mark signifies peer to peer connection is not established.
+| A red exclamation mark (!) signifies the peer-to-peer connection is not established.
-| Some network configuration and mobile carrier can disable the peer to peer feature for various reasons.
+| Some network configurations and mobile carriers can disable the peer-to-peer feature for various reasons.
-| In this case, the communication mode will change to server based.
+| In this case, the communication mode will change to server-based.
 | You may experience a drop in video and audio quality and a less reliable connection.
-| At the same time, you need to keep the kbps lower than 50 kbps to maintain connection.
+| At the same time, you need to keep the kbps rate lower than 50 kbps to maintain connection.

 How do I reduce the speed kbps?
 +++++++++++++++++++